prestoalvarez/celestia-zkevm-hl-testnet/hyperlane/README.md

 #### Set the remote routers to establish a link between both tokens

 Finally we will set the remote router for both new tokens.
-Firstly on the EVM side and then on Celestia, the order in which this is done is does not matter.
+Firstly on the EVM side and then on Celestia, the order in which this is done does not matter.

 Using `cast` we can invoke the contract directly to enroll the remote router providing both the `domain` and `Synthetic` token identifier.
 ```